harald-lang/amsfilter/README.md

 ### Example

-The following examples show how to benchmark a cache-sectorized Bloom filter using all CPU cores and two GPU devices:
+The following examples shows how to benchmark a cache-sectorized Bloom filter using all CPU cores and two GPU devices:
 ```
 CONFIG=32,32,2,8 DEVICE_NO=0,1 VALIDATE=0 ./benchmark_coproc